-Life insurance companies offer different types of life insurance, such as term and permanent policies.
-Each policy has different term lengths, benefits and prices.
-If you’re ready to purchase life insurance but don’t know how to choose between a term or whole life policy,, read our guide below to learn more about these policies’ coverage terms and benefits.
+If you’re ready to purchase life insurance but don’t know how to choose between a term or whole life policy, read our guide below to learn more about these policies’ pros and cons.

-- How to choose between term life and whole life insurance
+- Differences between term and whole life insurance policies

-- Other alternatives to term and whole life insurance
+- Choosing between term and whole life insurance

 What is term life insurance?

-Insurance companies can deny claims for various reasons, including if the policyholder dies during the contestability period that can last up to two years.
+Insurance companies can deny claims for various reasons, including if the policyholder dies within the first two years after taking out the policy.
+This is known as the contestability period.
 During this time, the company reserves the right to review your life insurance coverage before a payout.

 What is whole life insurance?